LemesoftNostalgic/sprint-o-matic/README.md

 meaning of the markings.
 * 3d (human eye is more sensitive to quality when the content is 3d, therefore this requires more polishing than 2d)
-* Integration to a geographical database.
-Exercise "everywhere".

 ## Misc topics